 You’ll want to be as prepared as possible for your SOC 2 assessment.
 Whether you’re looking to get a better understanding of SOC 2, or if you’re ready for your yearly assessment, we have some advice that will help get you started on the right path.

 SOC 2 Trust Services Criteria

 The SOC 2 report analyzes 5 specific aspects of your service organization.
-The internal controls you have in place will have to be defined by your auditor according to these criteria.
+Your auditor will use these criteria to help define the controls you have in place.

 - Security: Information and systems are protected against unauthorized access, unauthorized disclosure of information, and damage to systems.

 - Availability: Information and systems are available for operation and use to meet the entity’s objectives.

 - Confidentiality: Information designated as confidential is protected to meet the entity’s objectives.

 - Processing Integrity: System processing is complete, valid, accurate, timely, and authorized to meet the entity’s objectives.

 - Privacy: Personal information is collected, used, retained, disclosed, and disposed to meet the entity’s objectives.

 Preparing for Your SOC 2 Audit